A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

-We continue with \cref{SectionLocalShimura} which concerns the definition of the local Shimura varieties and some basic Hodge theoretic features of them, we follow \cite[Lecture XXIII]{ScholzeWeinspadicgeometry} and \cite[\S III.4 and 5]{FarguesScholze}.
-In \cref{SubsecGtorsorsFF} we discuss some facts about torsors on families of Fargues-Fontaine curves.
-In \cref{SubsectionModuliStukasOneleg} we recall the definition of the moduli space of shtukas of one leg as well as the construction of the Grothendieck-Messing and Hodge-Tate period maps.
-Then, in \cref{SubsecLocalShimuraVarieties} we specialize the previous construction to the situation of local Shimura varieties where we deduce from the general theory of \cite[Lecture XXIII]{ScholzeWeinspadicgeometry} a $p$-adic Riemann-Hilbert correspondence for automorphic local systems in \cref{PropositionRiemannHilbert}; this formulation of the theory of Scholze-Weinstein will be useful in the computation of the geometric Sen operator of the next section.

-Next, in \cref{Section:SenOperators} we compute the geometric and arithmetic Sen operators for local Shimura varieties.
-In \cref{Subsec:KodairaSpencer} we explain the purely representation theoretic construction of the Kodaira-Spencer isomorphism for Shimura varieties which is essentially a reinterpretation of the anchor map of the reductive group acting on the flag variety.
-This point of view of the Kodaira-Spencer map will allow us to compute the pullback of equivariant sheaves of flag varieties via the Hodge-Tate period maps in terms of automorphic vector bundles and the Faltings extension in \cref{Subsec:PullbackeqVectorBundles}, see \cref{TheoremOCCidentification}.
-Finally, we use this description of the pullbacks of automorphic vector bundles to compute the geometric and arithmetic Sen operators of Theorems \ref{TheoIntro3} and \ref{Theo4Intro}.
-The analogue of these theorems for global Shimura varieties were achieved in \cite{RCGeoSen,RCLocAnCompleted}, and the proofs in the local situation follow exactly the same line of arguments.
+\cref{SectionPreliminaries} is a preliminary section devoted to recollections about the main players and tools in this paper: period sheaves, solid locally analytic representations and geometric Sen theory.
+The only new result is \Cref{bplus}, which we found interesting despite the fact that one could prove the main results of this paper without such a strong result, and the crucial local analyticity criterion in \Cref{PropLocAnCriterion}.
+Combined with geometric Sen theory, this is the major input in the proof of \Cref{theo:LocAnTwoTowers}, to which the third section is devoted. \Cref{SectionLocalShimura} contains no original result, we briefly present the construction and main properties of local Shimura varieties and their period maps from the point of view of the stack ${\rm Bun}_G$ of Fargues-Scholze. \Cref{Section:SenOperators} is devoted to the computation of the geometric and arithmetic Sen operator of local Shimura varieties.
+The proof follows fully faithfully that of \cite[Theorems 5.2.5 and 7.2.1]{RCLocAnCompleted}, once a $p$-adic Riemann-Hilbert correspondence for automorphic local systems is established in this setting (which is much easier than the one for global Shimura varieties) and once we have a purely representation theoretic construction of the Kodaira-Spencer isomorphism (essentially a reinterpretation of the anchor map of the reductive group acting on the flag variety).
+This point of view on the Kodaira-Spencer map allows us to compute the pullback of equivariant sheaves on flag varieties via the Hodge-Tate period maps in terms of automorphic vector bundles and the Faltings extension.
+Finally, \Cref{SectionLocAnInfiniteLevel,ssJLFunctor} use the previously established results to prove the main theorems of the paper, as stated in the introduction.